ArdorDeosis/forlog/README.md

 ```
 **Note**: Empty lines are ignored.

 By default, the outcome 'pizza' is not deleted when the current rule name is set to `FOOD` again.
-This behaviour can however be altered in the settings (see [#settings](Settings)).
+This behaviour can however be altered in the settings (see [Settings](#Settings)).
 An example case in which this behaviour is useful would be the following:

 A Forlog grammar is composed to generate descriptions of local flora and fauna.
 To do that it uses (among others) a Rule `ANIMAL`, e.g. `>[ANIMALS]s are common in this area.` To adjust these to different situations, in which not all animals may be suited, different forlog files with different definitions for the `ANIMAL` rule can be defined and parsed as needed.
 ```